+Academic & Employment Program (SYAEP)

-Highlighted Initiatives Summer Youth Academic and Employment Program (SYAEP) Summer Youth Academic and Employment Program (SYAEP) is designed to support youth that need additional academic support while attending SFUSD Summer School.
+Summer Youth Summer Youth Academic and Employment Program (SYAEP) is designed to support youth that need additional academic support while attending SFUSD Summer School.
 The initiative includes two components: the Summer Youth Academic and Employment program and Summer Bridge.

-Summer Youth Academic and Employment program provides a 5-week summer program for rising 10^{th} and 11^{th} graders attending summer school that includes in-class support, academic tutorials, life and work readiness training, college and career exploration, field trips, and financial literacy as well as an educational award up to \$599.
-Summer Bridge prepares youth for their 9 th grade year by providing daily workshops during summer school and by offering math and language arts enrichment, high school readiness and college and career awareness.
+SYAEP provides a 5-week summer program for rising 10th and 11th graders attending summer school that includes in-class support, academic tutorials, life and work readiness training, college and career exploration, field trips, and financial literacy as well as an educational award up to \$599.

+Summer Bridge prepares youth for their 9th grade year by providing daily workshops during summer school and by offering math and language arts enrichment, high school readiness and college and career awareness.
 Participants earn elective credits towards their high school graduation and an educational award up to \$599 upon program completion.

-To support children and youth readiness to learn and succeed in school, DCYF partners with the Mayor's Office of Housing and Community Development in support of place-based, collective impact efforts to identify and address disparities in school readiness for priority populations.

-Figure 31.
-Ready to Learn & Succeed in School, Educational Supports Highlighted Partnerships

-Partner Agency Highlighted Partnerships Mayor's Office of Mission Promise Neighborhood (MPN) provides a network of Housing & Community support services to help families achieve economic stability and Development gives them the tools they need to support their children's academic achievement, creating a brighter future for the whole Mission community.